-1. Major periods, movements, authors, and works in British, American, and World literature.
+- 1. Fundamental literary devices, themes, forms, and genres. - 2.
+Major periods, movements, authors and works in British, American, and World literature.

-- 2. Fundamental literary devices, themes, forms, genres, and theories. - 3.
-Influences, changes, and forms that make up the history of the English language. - 4.
-The basic grammatical structures of standard English. - 5.
-The terminology of grammar, literature, linguistics, and literary criticism.
+- 3. The basic structures and terminology of Standard English grammar. - 4.
+Influences, changes, forms, and terminology of linguistics and the history of the English language. - 5.
+The history, terminology, and theory of literary criticism.